 Scientists claim ants can carry more than 50 times their body weight.
 Milton Levine knows ants can carry far more than that – like the success of his business, Uncle Milton Industries, for 50 years.
-In 2006, while my father celebrates his 93rd birthday, his famous product, Ant Farm, celebrates its 50th “ant-iversary” of bringing happiness – and bugs – into the homes of people across the country.
+In 2006, while my father celebrates his 93rd birthday, his famous product the Ant Farm, celebrates its 50th “ant-iversary” of bringing happiness – and bugs – into the homes of people across the country.

 How did such an unlikely idea as putting live ants into millions of homes – and charging for it – become such a success?
 To answer that, we’ll have to go back to Pittsburgh, 1946.